camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/_index.md

 * [Output Entries]
 * [Literal Expressions]

-This documentation covers everything integration-specific about the **FEEL Scala Engine** in the Camunda DMN Engine.
-By default, Camunda Platform relies on the [FEEL Scala Engine][] (opens external link) in version `1.11.0`.
+This documentation covers everything integration-specific about the [FEEL Scala Engine][] (opens external link) in the Camunda DMN Engine.

 {{< note title="Heads Up!" class="info" >}}
 If you come from a Camunda Platform version <= 7.12.x and already use FEEL,